Also known as Flow Diagram, Activity Flowchart, Process Diagram.

 Flowcharts and Document Management

-Every company should have a standardized way for documenting their procedures and processes.
-Flowcharts can be useful to summarize a procedure or a process.
-They can play an important role of document management as they help understanding procedures and work instructions.
-Flowcharts can either be included under the relevant procedure or be placed in the appendix at the end of the document or manual.
+Every company should establish a standardized way for documenting their procedures and processes.
+Flowcharts prove to be useful in summarizing a procedure, process or work instruction.
+They can play an important role in document management and may either be included under the relevant procedure or be placed in the appendix at the end of the document or manual.

 Flowcharts and Software Applications

 The process of drawing a detailed flowchart can be an overwhelming task.
 This is where applications and online services can offer the flexibility that a piece of paper cannot.
-Although you can draw flowcharts by hand, it’s often more convenient to use any of the drawing applications to create visually appealing flowcharts.
-A good practice is to draft the flowchart on a paper first before designing it using an application.
+While it is possible to create flowcharts by hand, it is often more convenient to use any of the drawing applications to create visually appealing flowcharts.
+A recommended practice is to initially draft the flowchart on paper before refining it using an application.

 There are many software applications and online services that allow the creation of professional flowcharts including Microsoft Visio, SmartDraw and Micrografx.
-One of the simplest ways is to use this flowchart template.
+However, one of the simplest ways is to use this flowchart template.

 Other Formats